TimColaneri/rtd-tutorial/source/Asteroid User Guide.rst

 Installation
 ------------

-Download or clone the [Asteroid github repository](https://github.com/lutzhamel/asteroid), or download one of the [prepackaged releases](https://github.com/lutzhamel/asteroid/releases), and then install with [pip](https://pip.pypa.io/en/stable/).
+Download or clone the `Asteroid github repository <https://github.com/lutzhamel/asteroid>`_, or download one of the `prepackaged releases <https://github.com/lutzhamel/asteroid/releases>`_, and then install with `pip <https://pip.pypa.io/en/stable/>`_.

 For example, if your working directory is at the top of the repository,
 ::